fluffy-melli/picrocess/README.md

 ## Overview

 Picrocess is a Go package designed for handling and manipulating images in various formats, including PNG, JPEG, and GIF.
 It supports a variety of operations such as resizing, cropping, overlaying, and rendering text on images.
-Additionally, it offers functionality for creating and manipulating GIFs.
+Additionally, it offers functionality for creating and manipulating GIFs and generating QR codes.

 ## Features

 - **Image Manipulation**: Resize, crop, and overlay images.
 - **Text Rendering**: Add custom text to images with configurable font size and color.
+- **QR Code Generations**: Create customizable QR codes with configurable size and colors.
 - **Image Formats**: Support for PNG, JPEG, and GIF encoding and decoding.
 - **GIF Creation**: Generate GIFs with multiple frames and adjustable delays.
 - **Font Handling**: Load and use TrueType fonts for text rendering.